This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will need to have your stitches or staples removed.
 Write down your questions so you remember to ask them during your visits.

-Do not get your incision wet until it is completely healed.
-Ask your healthcare provider when it is okay to get your incision wet.
+Do not get the area wet until it is completely healed.
+Ask your healthcare provider when it is okay to get the area wet.
 Change your bandage as directed and if it gets wet or dirty.

 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
 If you are not able to be safe at home, you may be admitted to a rehabilitation facility.